The Thirteen People Who Knew About President Kennedy’s Assassination Before It Happened

 J.L.
 Pattison considers it a labor of love to introduce the subject of the JFK assassination to newer generations by taking the complexities of the assassination and boiling them down to bite-sized, easy to understand essays, like his popular work, 25 Facts You Were Never Told About Lee Harvey Oswald.

 In his spare time J.L.
-Pattison also writes fiction, like his award winning book Saving Kennedy which contains two suspenseful time travel stories which read like episodes of The Twilight Zone.
+Pattison also writes fiction, like his award winning book Saving Kennedy which contains two suspenseful time travel stories that reads like episodes of The Twilight Zone.
 You can find out more at JLPattison.com.